bknopp71/CS5040_HW4/README.md

 1. ***create_data.ipynb***

-This notebook performs automated data acquisition.
-It reads the Mindat image URL list, filters minerals into silver and non silver classes, and programmatically downloads available JPEG images.
-The script includes error handling, logging, and class balancing logic including hard and easy negatives to construct the final dataset.
+This notebook performs automated data acquisition to produce images for the silver and non-silver classes.
+It reads the Mindat image URL list, filters minerals into silver and non-silver categories, and programmatically downloads available JPEG images.
+The script includes error handling, logging, and class-balancing logic, including hard and easy negatives, to construct the final dataset.

 2. ***data_exploration.ipynb***